Originally published May 18, 2015 and updated on December 15, 2021.

 “The cure for anything is salt water: sweat, tears or the sea.” -Isak Dinesen

-The benefits of the wilderness – and its positive effects on youth in particular – have been documented, extolled and celebrated through the ages.
+The benefits of the wilderness – and its positive effects on youth in particular – have been documented and celebrated through the ages.
 So it is natural that many families have found a wilderness experience to be an extremely healthy experience for students struggling at home or school.

-At Outward Bound, we often hear from parents who have lots of questions about how our Intercept program for struggling teens differs from other wilderness therapy programs.
+At Outward Bound, we often hear from parents who have lots of questions about how our Intercept program differs from wilderness therapy programs.
 These parents want to find the best fit for their family – and the best fit for their son or daughter.
-Here, we’ve outlined a few key differences to help parents understand where their teen might fit best.
+Hear us out: we are not a wilderness therapy program, and we hope these key differences below help you and your family understand where your teen might fit best.

 A Continuum of Care